Villanova-AI/villanova_developers/docs/villanova10/tutorials/devops/tls-with-cert-mgr.md

       entando.org/processing-instruction: force
 ```

-5. Save the changes to the `EntandoApp` resource.
-The `EntandoApp` phase should change to `requested` then `started` as the Entando Operator proceeds to update the application.
+5. Save the changes to the `VillanovaApp` resource.
+The `VillanovaApp` phase should change to `requested` then `started` as the Villanova Operator proceeds to update the application.

-6. Confirm the application is using TLS once the EntandoApp is updated and the deployments have restarted.
+6. Confirm the application is using TLS once the VillanovaApp is updated and the deployments have restarted.

 ## `cert-manager` References